 Interestingly, Mansarovar is a lake with good energy with beautiful blue and serene water.
 Rakshas Tal, counted as being formed by Ravana to please Shiva, is considered the evil one.
 Rakshas Tal remains turbulent most of the time, even if there is no wind.
 It is said that Mt.
 Kailash standing between these two lakes symbolizes the presence of good and evil in people’s life.
 The lakes are also compared to Yin and Yang.

 The Indus, Sutlej, Brahmaputra, and Karnali are the four sacred rivers that originate from the four sides of Mount Kailash.
 These four major rivers flow across Asia, and the huge population in the Tibet and Indian Sub-continents depends on the water from these rivers.

 8. Four Faces of Kailash

 The four faces of Kailash are not roughly shaped like that of other mountains, but it has distinct four faces aligned almost with four different directions.
 All the edges of each face are perfectly aligned to the cardinal points.

-According to the Vishnu Purana, the four faces of Mount Kailash are made up of a different jewel.
-The north is gold, the south is Lapis Lazuli, the east is crystal and the west is ruby.
+According to the Vishnu Purana, the four faces of Mount Kailash are made up of different jewels.
+The north is gold, the south is Lapis Lazuli, the east is crystal, and the west is ruby.

-Mount Kailash is not just a mountain but the deposition of knowledge and learnings of many saints and mainly of Shiva himself, who left them to guide mankind.
+Mount Kailash is not just a mountain but the deposition of knowledge and learnings of many saints and mainly of Shiva himself, who left them to guide humankind.
 Mysteries of Kailash are yet to be known, but its spiritual importance is much greater than the theories and mysteries.
 There are different routes via which Mt.
 Kailash can be reached from Nepal and India.
 For people seeking spiritual activation and natural serenity, Mt.
-Kailash is a must-go destination.(Last Updated On: April 24, 2021)
+Kailash is a must-go destination.(Last Updated On: August 16, 2021)